 The Bank of Montreal is the only bank out of the top 5 Canadian banks offering a prepaid Mastercard.
 So if you are looking for a prepaid Mastercard backed by a reputable company, BMO Prepaid Mastercard is your best bet.
 With this product offered by the Bank of Montreal, enjoy a secure and reliable payment method that is essentially as convenient as a regular credit card.
 All you need to do is load up your card using online banking or the BMO Mobile app, and you can use this Mastercard to shop across 30 million locations.

 BMO Prepaid Mastercard offers a variety of features to its users.
 Here is a list of the most notable features you’ll get by signing up for this prepaid Mastercard.

 The BMO Prepaid card comes without any interest rate.
 However, all prepaid cards boast this feature.
 Since users are not borrowing money from the bank while using a prepaid card, there are no interest rates or charges that you’ll have to deal with.

-Getting your Mastercard request approved is quick and easy.
+As one of the instant-approval credit cards in Canada, getting your Mastercard request approved is quick and easy.
 Once you’ve applied, it usually takes 5-7 business days to receive the card.